yang0369/6Estates_Project_Interview_Data_CLS/README.md

  ┗ 📜__init__.py
 ```

-### Details
+# Details About The Directories

+ ┣ 📂.polyaxon

+- files related to polyaxon

+┣ 📂data

+- data folder, contains all the train, dev, test datasets and one word embedding file(I did not use it in this project)
+- all the data files were not uploaded to Git due to size limit

+ ┣ 📂model

+- all files related to trained model, including:
+  									- 📜config.json: contains all the trained weights/parameters
+  									- 📜history.csv: contains the loss/accuracy during training and validation, used for plotting graph
+  									- 📜predicted.csv: contains all the predicted labels for test dataset
+  									- 📜tf_model.h5: the trained model in .h5 format
+  									- 📜info.log: records all the information during training process

+ ┣ 📂polyaxon

+- dockerfiles for setting up the running environment for polyaxon experiment

+ ┣ 📂scripts

+- script for linking to persistent storage on polyaxon

+ ┣ 📂src

+- the source code folder, this contains the main python scripts for this project
+  - 📜config_6estate.yml: passing path and hyperparameters to the script, which makes the hyperparameter tuning easier
+  - 📜datapipeline_6estate.py: the one-stop pipeline to run data cleaning, data preprocessing and model training, evaluation.
+Please refer to "User Guide" section on how to run this pipeline.
+  - 📜experiment_6estate.py: this script is created for training BERT model on Polyaxon platform, the main reason why I trained model on Polyaxon compared to local machine is the super fast training speed.
+It takes only about 15 minutes by the GPU on Polyaxon!
+  - 📜__init__.py: to package the folder

 📜analysis.ipynb

 - The main analysis notebook, where a simple EDA was performed.
-Based on this notebook, we can know what kind of dataset out there, and also the basic statistics about the dataset.
+Based on this notebook, we can know what kind of dataset out there, the basic statistics about the dataset, and also what data cleaning process should be applied.
+In addition, I have performed the Model result analysis on this notebook as well.

+ 📜conda.yml

+- contains all the required libraries for running this project

-# Quick Tour
+# User guide

-To run the one-stop training pipeline, just simply go command prompt(windows) or terminal(linux), cd to the project parent folder, e.g. in my case, I saved the project in the directory of "D:\personal_git\6Estates_Project_Interview_CLS\6Estates_Project_Interview_Data_CLS"
+To run the one-stop pipeline for training and evaluating BERT model, just simply go to your command prompt(windows) or terminal(linux), change directory to the project parent folder, e.g. in my case, I saved the project in the directory of "D:\personal_git\6Estates_Project_Interview_CLS\6Estates_Project_Interview_Data_CLS"

 ```bash
  cd D:\personal_git\6Estates_Project_Interview_Data_CLS\